Recruitment and Selection - Staff

 Policy Statement

-Iowa State University employing units will engage in an active recruitment and selection process for staff positions to attract qualified applicants and meet the unit’s employment needs.
+Iowa State University employing units will engage in an active recruitment and selection process for P&S positions to attract qualified applicants and meet the unit’s employment needs.
 An active recruitment and selection process will also improve compliance with equal employment opportunity and affirmative action laws, regulations, and policies.
 Recruitment and selection activities must be based on a position’s job-related education, training, experience, knowledge, skills and abilities. top

 Roles and Responsibilities